 Person(s) involved

+involved

 Time and Place

-Specifically describe the cobullying.
-Continue on back if onduct or incident narassment, intimidation or
+Specifically describe the conintimidation or bullying.
+Con- nduct or incident(s) giving rise to the suspicion of harassment tinue on back if necessary.

 Number of Such Incidents

 Target of the above-describe d conduct

 Student or Staff Witnesses

 Signature and Date

-======================================= ========= ======= =======
+=========

 Response to complaint:

 Summary of Disposition (full report attached)

-Signature and
+Signature and Date